Maysha-Khanom-Moon/dev-practice/sumarry.md

     - it's static

 - display: flex; ==> makes container flexiable
+    #### when i decrease the width of viewport
-    - using flex: containers shrink automatically
+    - using flex containers shrink automatically without scroll-bar.
+    - if we use flex-wrap: wrap; ==> without shrink it will go under.
+Also can add scroll-bar for single container.